Aliases for CDK8 Gene

 External Ids for CDK8 Gene

 The protein encoded by this gene is a member of the cyclin-dependent protein kinase (CDK) family.
 CDK family members are highly similar to the gene products of Saccharomyces cerevisiae cdc28, and Schizosaccharomyces pombe cdc2, and are known to be important regulators of cell cycle progression.
 This kinase and its regulatory subunit cyclin C are components of the RNA polymerase II holoenzyme complex, which phosphorylates the carboxy-terminal domain (CTD) of the largest subunit of RNA polymerase II.
 This kinase has also been shown to regulate transcription by targeting the CDK7/cyclin H subunits of the general transcription initiation factor IIH (TFIIH), thus providing a link between the 'Mediator-like' protein complexes and the basal transcription machinery. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CDK8 Gene

 CDK8 (Cyclin-Dependent Kinase 8) is a Protein Coding gene.
-Diseases associated with CDK8 include colorectal adenocarcinoma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with CDK8 include Colorectal Adenocarcinoma.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Gene Expression.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK19.

 UniProtKB/Swiss-Prot Summary for CDK8 Gene